DeclK/3d-object-vis/readme.md

 **Main function is in** `vis.py`.
 Most of the funcionalities are commented, and some were written in Chinese, but overall it's easy to read.
 Please check the scripts in `vis.py` after `if __name__ == '__main__':` to see the basic usage.

 If you want to visualize your prediction results, you can get your inference results `result.pkl` by running with OpenPCDet project.
-OR you can try `inference.py` provided in this repo, which is also build on OpenPCDet `demo.py`.
+OR you can try `inference.py` provided in this repo, which is also built on OpenPCDet `demo.py`.

 ```shell
 python inference.py --cfg_file {CONFIG_FILE} \